 More federal competence for cultural affairs

 In 1998, the Federal Government set out to consolidate its (still limited) competencies in the field of culture through the creation of a Federal Commissioner for Cultural and Media Affairs and a corresponding Parliamentary Committee.
 This was followed in 2002 by the establishment of a Kulturstiftung des Bundes (Federal Cultural Foundation).
 While the creation of these bodies was initially highly controversial, there is now greater acceptance of these offices.
-Nevertheless, debates arise from time to time regarding the reach of the Federal Government's involvement in the cultural field, for example: in 2004 the Bundesrat refused to allow the Federal Government to take over the running of the Berlin Academy of Fine Arts and in 2005 it did not agree to the establishment of a Stiftung Baukultur (Federal Foundation for Architecture).
-In the meantime, demarcation disputes have been resolved, with both institutions operating autonomously on the basis of national laws and funding provided by the Federal Government.
-In 2006 and May 2009, reforms of the federal system came into effect which mainly implies a restructuring of the financial relations between the federal government and the Länder.
-As an integral part, a debt limit for the federal level and the Länder is legally stipulated in the Constitution.
+Nevertheless, debates arose from time to time regarding the reach of the Federal Government's involvement in the cultural field.
+In 2006 and May 2009, Federalism Reforms I and II (Föderalismusreform I und II) came into effect, which changed the basic law (Grundgesetz) and regulates the relationship between the federal government and the federal states.
+The first step of the Federalism Reform in September 2006 aimed at a clearer assignment of responsibility between the federal and the state level, while the second step focused on the restructuring of the financial relations between the federal government and the federal states.
+As an integral part, a debt limit for the federal level (Bund) and the federal states (Länder) is legally stipulated in the Constitution.

 Streamlining and optimising cultural funding

-At the time of the establishment of the Kulturstiftung des Bundes (Federal Cultural Foundation) there was an intense debate between the Federal Government and the Länder regarding measures to streamline and optimise the system for funding cultural activities and a merger between the Kulturstiftung der Länder (Cultural Foundation of the Länder) and the Kulturstiftung des Bundes.
-Negotiations to merge both foundations failed in December 2003, and the Federal Government terminated its commitment to the Cultural Foundation of the Länder at the end of 2005.
+At the time of the establishment of the Kulturstiftung des Bundes (Federal Cultural Foundation) there was an intense debate between the Federal Government and the federal states (Länder) regarding measures to streamline and optimise the system for funding cultural activities and a merger between the Kulturstiftung der Länder (Cultural Foundation of the federal states) and the Kulturstiftung des Bundes.
+Negotiations to merge both foundations failed in December 2003, and the Federal Government terminated its commitment to the Cultural Foundation of the federal states (Länder) at the end of 2005.
 In December 2006, negotiations failed again and both foundations arranged for closer cooperation instead of unification.

 Since 2006, an extensive process of evaluation of cultural funding began in the field of cultural policy on all levels.